Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/systemd_service_ux.md

 title: "Configure systemd services"
 linkTitle: "Configure systemd services"
 weight: 210
---- This section describes the steps you must perform to start and stop, or update, Transfer CFT from {{< TransferCFT/PrimaryCGorUM  >}} with Linux `systemd `services defined.
+---This section describes the steps you must perform to start and stop, or update, Transfer CFT from {{< TransferCFT/PrimaryCGorUM  >}} with Linux `systemd `services defined.

 > **Note**
 >